 But today, thanks to all of the advents in technology, the use of AR and VR is no longer something you see only in sci-fi thrillers or something that you use for entertainment.
 No today, AR and VR are becoming much more commonplace, and this technology is being used in a variety of useful applications across a variety of industries.
 The hotel and hospitality industry is just one field that is making use of augmented and virtual reality, and its popularity is really exploding!

 In fact, AR and VR have become powerful marketing tools for hotels and resorts around the globe.
-These technologies are really changing the way people are traveling, and it’s definitely for the better.
+These technologies are really changing the way people are travelling, and it’s definitely for the better.

-How are hotels and resorts utilizing augmented and virtual reality and how are these technologies helping both entrepreneurs and travelers alike?
+How are hotels and resorts utilizing augmented and virtual reality and how are these technologies helping both entrepreneurs and travellers alike?
 Read on to discover the exciting technologically advanced future or travel!

 What is Augmented and Virtual Reality?